Tika Command Line Interface

 java -jar tika-app.jar --config=tika-config.json document.pdf

-Basic Batch Usage
+Basic Pipes Usage

 This processes all files in the input directory and writes JSON metadata (RMETA format) to the output directory.